amabrouki/Squid3-ssl/README.md

-# Docker : Squid3-ssl with SquidGuard and sarg
+# Docker : Squid3-ssl with SquidGuard and Sarg

 A Squid3 proxy (with SSL enabled) in a Docker container.